-Filling Raised Bed Gardeners' Corner Kids' Garden Sustainable Garden Contact Us
+Filling Raised Bed Gardeners' Corner Kids' Garden Sustainable Garden Go Shopping

 Innovate to Conserve Natural Resources MGP Inc 1-800-574-7248

-Raised garden bed filled with filler, compost and soil
+Raised garden bed with filler, compost, and soil

 .

-Now that you got our raised bed set up and ready to go, the next step is to add on the planting medium.
+Now that you have your raised bed set up and ready to go, the next step is to add in the planting medium.

-While you may very well end up using fillers (I did!), there are three caveats to keep in mind, concerning
+While you may very well end up using fillers, there are three caveats to keep in mind, concerning:

 1. Drainage